mikepartelow/get-baked/bread/mikep/ciabatta.md

 > Use a spatula to stretch and fold.
 Don't imagine hands will be better.

-0. In a mixing bowl, mix dry ingredients.
+0. In a very large mixing bowl, mix dry ingredients.
-1. In a 6L Cambro, add water.
-Slowly mix in dry ingredients until dough is coarse and sticky, but not lumpy.
+1. Add water.
+Slowly mix until dough is coarse and sticky, but not lumpy.
 3. Cover, let hydrate for 10 minutes.
 4. Stretch and fold.
 5. Cover bowl, let sit 10-20 minutes.